Kade-github/DRA-Archived/README.md

-## WARNNING: DRA Does not support multiple servers!
+## How to support multiple servers!
+Just set the port for each server config to a different port and thats it.
 # Desktop Remote Admin (AKA DRA)
 ## What is it?
 This is a plugin that is based on multiple control panels for other servers, but this time its on your desktop, as a desktop app!